Everything You Need To Know About Teaching English in the US

 How Do I Start Teaching English in the US?

 A certificate with TEFL Org is all you would need to start teaching!
-A 20-hour TEFL certificate is enough to start advertising yourself as an EFL teacher but we always recommend our 120-hour TEFL course.
+We always recommend our 120-hour TEFL course.
 This way you will have as much grammar and teaching methodologies knowledge as possible before you deliver your first lesson.

-There are many opportunities to teach English in the US and, one you finish your course with us, you will have access to our TEFL Jobs Center which advertises all of the jobs that employers are looking to fill.
+There are many opportunities for Teaching English in the US and, once you finish your course with us, you will have access to our TEFL Jobs Center which advertises jobs that employers have posted.
 However, you might want to start looking for students yourself and start to advertise as an EFL tutor locally.
 Teaching online, over the telephone and Skype are also great ways to teach from home!
 Our 120-hour TEFL course also contains a mini-module in teaching 1-to-1 which will give you the necessary training for taking on private students.

 The main benefit of teaching English is that it is extremely flexible!
 Working full-time, part-time, freelance or teaching night classes means you can find a schedule that suits you.
-With the opportunity to supplement your current income, make some money during college or top-up your retirement fund – anyone can TEFL!
+With private tutoring, you have the opportunity to supplement your current income, make some money during college or top-up your retirement fund.